Aire de mise en valeur de l'architecture et du paysage

 An aire de mise en valeur de l'architecture et du patrimoine (also AVAP or AMVAP) is a French urban planning regulation built and spatial heritage.
 The law creating the AMVAP was passed on July 12, 2010 with the Grenelle II law.
-To this date, they will replace the zones de protection du patrimoine architectural, urbain et paysager, and older ones will be replaced before July 14, 2015.
+They replaced the zones de protection du patrimoine architectural, urbain et paysager, and older ones would be replaced before 14 July 2015.